rdoumenc/rpi/README.md

 ## Clone the project
 Project includes submodules to the Yocto core, openembedded, raspberry pi BSP and custom layers: meta-iot, meta-app.
-To clone the projec with submodules:
+To clone the project with submodules:
 ```
 git clone --recursive https://github.com/rdoumenc/rpi.git
 ```